MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 <a name="Eventmodes"></a>
 ## 7. Event modes
 The application supports 2-pylon_training, 3-pylon_training, 2-pylon_debug event types.
 They behave differently as below:
 - 2-pylon_training: it follows F3D rules, however only with 2 pylons.
-The run timer is started by a pilot via the Start race switch.
-Time is then measured for individual concluded laps and for whole training event
+The run timer is started by a pilot via the Start race switch or by crossing the start/finish line, depending on the Start type switch.
+Time is then measured for individual concluded laps (visible only on display) and for whole training event (announced and visible on display when event is concluded)
 - 3-pylon_training: it follows F3D rules fully.
-Time is then measured for individual concluded laps and for whole training event
+Time is measured and announced as above
 - 2-pylon_debug: similar to 2-pylon_training, however it uses emulation of GPS input (via configured sources “Input debug GPS latitude and longitude”) for simulation of flight
+- 3-pylon_debug: as above, but for course with 3 pylons

 The actual status is indicated by individual rows in the "GPS Pylon Tracker" widget screen:
 - Comp factor:  defines value for correction of flight position, 0 = no correction
 - Comp: “waiting for start…”, "started…" - just after switching the “Start race switch” on, "canceled…" - cancellation can be done by switching off/on/off of the “Start race switch”; information about concluded laps
 - Runtime: time used for individual event
-- Course: "center", "leftOutside", "leftInside", "rightOutside", "rightInside" - distance from the center is provided
+- Course: "center", "leftOutside", "leftOutsideUp", "leftOutsideDown", "leftInside", "rightOutside", "rightInside" - distance from the center is provided
 - Spd, Dst: speed, distance from the center
 - GPS: actual GPS position
 - Runs: list of last events of the same type with their runtime